-Gloucester Island National Park is a biodiversity hotspot, home to an array of wildlife species.
-This beautiful national park is one of the last remaining strongholds for the endangered Proserpine Rock Wallaby, so as you explore the park, keep an eye out for wallabies, goannas, and a variety of bird species.
-You may also see playful dolphins that frequent the waters around the island.
+Gloucester Islands National Park is a biodiversity hotspot, home to an array of wildlife species.
+As you explore the park, you may encounter wallabies (including the Proserpine Rock Wallaby), goannas, and a variety of bird species.
+Keep your eyes peeled for the playful dolphins that frequent the waters around the island.
 Lucky visitors might even spot humpback whales during their migration season.

-Birdwatchers will find Gloucester Island a paradise.
+Birdwatchers will find Gloucester Islands a paradise.
 The park is known for its diverse bird population, and keen observers can spot species like honeyeaters, sea eagles, and rainbow lorikeets.